cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
-    - statement: My school has an Acceptable Use Policy (AUP) for digital technologies.
+    - statement: The school has an Acceptable Use Policy (AUP) for digital technologies.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
-        - answer: There is no policy
+        - answer: Strongly disagree
-    - statement: My school has a clear cyberbullying policy.
+    - statement: The Acceptable Use Policy (AUP) is readily available to all stakeholders.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
+        - answer: Strongly disagree
+    - statement: The school has a clear cyberbullying policy.
+      responses:
+        - answer: Strongly agree
+        - answer: Agree
+        - answer: Neutral
+        - answer: Disagree
+        - answer: Strongly disagree
+    - statement: The cyberbullying policy is readily available to all stakeholders.
+      responses:
+        - answer: Strongly agree
+        - answer: Agree
+        - answer: Neutral
+        - answer: Disagree
         - answer: There is no policy
-    - statement: I clearly understand the appropriate steps to take when a cyberbullying/online incident involving my pupils is brought to my attention.
+    - statement: Staff clearly understand the appropriate steps to take when a cyberbullying/online incident involving my pupils is brought to their attention.
       responses:
         - answer: Strongly agree